Focal segmental glomerulosclerosis: Classification

 Micrograph of the collapsing variant of FSGS (collapsing glomerulopathy).
 A collapsed glomerulus is seen at the top, right-of-centre.
 PAS stain.
 Kidney biopsy.

 Histopathology of collapsing glomerulopathy.
-(A,B) Periodic Acid Schiff (PAS) and Jones Methenamine Silver (JMS) (40×), respectively show intense podocyte hyperplasia and glomerular tuft collapse.
-(C) JMS (20×) exhibits microcytic transformation of distal convoluted tubules with accumulations of hyaline material inside of those.
-(D,E) Fluorescence microscopy (40×) shows, respectively, IgM and C3 trapping in areas of collapse/sclerosis.
+(A, B) Periodic Acid Schiff (PAS) and Jones Methenamine Silver (JMS) (40×), respectively, show intense podocyte hyperplasia and glomerular tuft collapse.
+(C) JMS (20×) exhibits microcytic transformation of distal convoluted tubules with accumulations of hyaline material inside them.
+(D, E) Fluorescence microscopy (40×) shows, respectively, IgM and C3 trapping in areas of collapse/sclerosis.
 (F) Semi-fine stained in Toluidine Blue (63×) with collapse of the entire glomerular tuft and hyperplasia of podocytes and dilated Bowman's space.
-(G,H) Transmission electron microscopy contrasted with Osmium Tetroxide, Lead Citrate and Uranyl in block shows capillary loop collapse with hyalinosis in addition to diffuse fusion and flattening of the pedicels associated with microvillous transformation.
-(I) Electron microscopy tubes contrasted with osmium tetroxide, lead citrate, and uranyl in block with detail of disorganization of the cytoskeleton in the podocyte cytoplasm, with extensive effacement of the pedicels.
+(G, H) Transmission electron microscopy contrasted with Osmium Tetroxide, Lead Citrate, and Uranyl in block shows capillary loop collapse with hyalinosis in addition to diffuse fusion and flattening of the pedicels associated with microvillous transformation.
+(I) Electron microscopy tubes contrasted with osmium tetroxide, lead citrate, and uranyl in a block with detail of disorganization of the cytoskeleton in the podocyte cytoplasm, with extensive effacement of the pedicels.

 Five mutually exclusive variants of focal segmental glomerulosclerosis may be distinguished by the pathologic findings seen on renal biopsy: